penoonan/app/README.md

 ##Getting Started

-Sketch is not on Packagist yet, so for now if you want to use it, just clone this repo somewhere into your Wordpress project.
+Sketch is not on Packagist yet, so for now if you want to use it, clone this repo somewhere into your Wordpress project.
 Then `require "/path/to/Sketch/index.php"` in your plugin / app / functions.php / whateverplace and run `composer update`.

 Take a look at the controllers, menus, views and routes in the sample app.
 Feels almost like a proper MVC configuration, doesn't it?